Authentic Assessments with Media Literacy

 Language Breakdown

 Ask students to bring in food, ask for donations from a group, or bring in interesting food containers.
-(They may be empty food containers, but students often volunteer to bring in food if they can snack with friends.)
-I have arranged food in a line for students to study, but I have also brought in containers in brown bags and allowed students to blindly choose.
+(They may be empty food containers, but classes often volunteer to bring in food if they can snack with friends.)
+I have arranged food in a line for everyone to study, but I have also brought in containers in brown bags and allowed students to blindly choose.

-This authentic assessment allows students to show what they understand about grammar and allows teachers to differentiate easily.
+This authentic assessment allows students to show what they understand about language and allows teachers to differentiate easily.
 You can review any grammar or language concept.
+Plus, understanding food choices contributes to lifelong learning concerning an everyday activity (eating) with huge implications.

 Subscribe to our mailing list to receive updates about new blog posts, freebies, and teaching resources!